San Antonio Assault Lawyer

 Although the two are often referred to at the same time, assault and battery are actually two different charges.
 An assault is an intentional act done by an individual that creates an apprehension of imminent threat or danger in another individual.
 It is the overt threat that harm, pain or injury will occur, without any unlawful physical contact.
 Battery is the carrying out of that intent by causing physical harm or injury to another individual.

-In some cases, individuals can be charged with assault & battery even if caused no physical harm or injury.
+In some cases, individuals can be charged with assault & battery even if they did not cause physical harm or injury.
 Individuals can also be charged if evidence exists that they did in fact intend to threaten or cause harm to another individual.
 Intent is the key in assault charges.

 The Penalties Involved in Assault